CompositeHover

 BooleanOrCallback<React.MouseEvent<HTMLElement, MouseEvent>> | undefined = true

-Determines if the composite item should be focused on hover.
+Determines if the composite item should be focused when hovered over.

 Live examples